bilardi/python-prototype/docs/source/stepbystep.rst

     OK

 It is a best practise to run unit tests after a change and before a commit.
-If the result is like the example (all tests are OK), you can add the new files and you can commit your changes
+If the result is like the example (all tests are OK), you can add the new file and you can commit your changes

 .. code-block:: bash